Recording independent medical examinations is not allowed under Michigan workers’ comp but there are other ways to protect legal rights.

 It is natural for disabled employees to want to protect themselves when scheduled for an independent medical examination.
 This includes recording independent medical examinations with audio or video equipment.
 It is very easy to sneak a cellular phone into the exam room, but this is a bad idea.

 Biased medical opinions should be challenged in court.
 We tell our clients to keep a pen and notebook in their car.
-Write down everything that was said and done immediately following the independent medical examination.
+To protect yourself, write down everything that was said and done immediately following the independent medical examination.
 These notes can be used at trial to refresh memory about how the exam really went.
 It can also be very helpful for an attorney who will be cross examining the doctor.
 A magistrate will ultimately decide whether to believe the independent medical examination or reject its conclusions.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled workers exclusively for more than 35 years.
 Call (844) 201-9497 for a free consultation today.